joolstorrentecalo/gitlab-foss/doc/user/project/repository/mirror/bidirectional.md

 rejects any pushes that rewrite history.
 Only the fewest number of branches should be mirrored due to the performance limitations of Git Fusion.

-When you configure mirroring with Perforce Helix by using Git Fusion, you should use these Git Fusion settings:
+When you configure mirroring with Perforce Helix by using Git Fusion, we recommend these Git Fusion
+settings:

 - Disable `change-pusher`.
 Otherwise, every commit is rewritten as being committed by the mirroring account, rather than mapping to existing Perforce Helix users or the `unknown_git` user.